EngineerBetter/concourse-up/README.md

 - Supports https access by default using a user-provided certificate or auto-generating a self-signed one
 - Supports custom domains for your Concourse URL
 - Uses cost effective AWS spot instances where possible (BOSH will take care of the service)
-- Uses precompiled BOSH packages to save you time
+- Uses precompiled BOSH packages to minimise install time
 - Horizontal and vertical worker scaling
 - Easy destroy and cleanup